 Stackable Iron Metal Wine Rack for Countertop or Cabinet, Bronze

-This stackable metal wine rack for the countertop or cabinet has an attractive bronze finish and a simple and practical design.
+This stackable metal rack can be use as a countertop wine rack or cabinet wine rack.
+It has an attractive bronze finish and a simple and practical design.
 You just stack the units one on top of another to store up to 12 bottles of wine.
 Unlike other stackable racks, however, each unit can be used alone.
 So, if space is tight, leave them unstacked.
 This way they can look great stacked on your counter or tabletop but be adapted for smaller cabinet spaces.

 There is no assembly required.
 The unit comes as three easy to stack racks.
 The top of each unit has holes to receive the feet on the bottom of the unit on top.